JaimieMurdock/othello/README.rst

 well-documented examples.

 Additional ideas for contribution:

 *   Several TODO comments in __init__.py
 *   Tournament infrastructure (to be implemented in tournament.py)
 *   GUI for visualization of games with round-stepping functionality.
-    Full-screen a plus.
 *   Standardized logging and log readers for replay.

 Usage